-Companies make all kinds of operating decisions based on how much demand there is for a given product and the ability for a company to profitably satisfy that demand.
-It is crucial to ensure the decision-making process happens prior to the point of sale so that companies are in the best possible position to efficiently and effectively meet that demand.
+Many operating decisions are based on how much demand there is for a given product and the ability for a company to profitably satisfy that demand.
+It is crucial to ensure the decision-making process happens prior to the point of sale so companies are in the best possible position to efficiently and effectively meet that demand.

-No company wants to be in a position where it’s scrambling to fulfill orders and, therefore, racking up the costs because it has to expedite orders and pay employees overtime.
+No company wants to be in a position where it’s scrambling to fulfill orders and racking up costs because it must expedite orders and pay employees overtime.
 Nor do companies want to experience the opposite problem, where moving inventory is a struggle.
 As the world accelerates and challenges continue to disrupt the supply chain, companies need to deploy effective planning strategies to help them stay ahead of new challenges.
 It’s time to stop reacting and become proactive to better respond as market conditions change.

-Demand planning makes sure your sales and operations processes are aligned and working in concert to satisfy your customers’ needs.
-A natural byproduct of that is increased efficiency.
-What’s more, using a demand plan helps ensure you’re not storing more inventory than you can sell at any given time.
-And as your company optimizes your inventory levels and starts to shed redundant processes, you’ll start to see a positive effect on your bottom line in the form of reduced costs.
+Demand planning ensures sales and operations processes are aligned and working in concert to satisfy customers’ needs.
+A natural by-product of that is increased efficiency.
+What’s more, using a demand plan helps ensure companies are not holding more inventory than they can sell at any given time.
+Optimizing inventory levels and minimizing redundant processes results in a positive effect on the bottom line in the form of reduced costs.